-- 70. Arrangements for the County Council's member appointments to specific roles are open and set out in the Constitution.
-The Council elects the Leader who decides the composition and responsibilities of the Cabinet and members appointed as cabinet advisers, for which role profiles must be settled with the Director of Law and Assurance.
+- 73. Arrangements for the County Council's member appointments to specific roles are open and set out in the Constitution.
+The Council elects the Leader who decides the composition and responsibilities of the Cabinet and members appointed as cabinet advisers, for which role profiles must be settled with the Executive Director of Law, Assurance & Insight.
 The Council, at its public meetings, makes appointments to all committees and changes can be made at each Council meeting.
 All terms of reference of member committees and boards are published and there is a system for reviewing and refreshing them.
-Governance Committee carries out such reviews as and when required. - 71.
-Member roles Executive and non-Executive roles are defined and published within the Constitution on the Council's website and as part of the internal Members' Intranet (the Mine).
+Governance Committee carries out such reviews as and when required. - 74.
+Member roles Executive and non-Executive roles are defined and published within the Constitution on the Council's website and as part of the internal members' Intranet (the Mine).
 The member induction and training programmes cover all aspects of member roles.
-All member training and development sessions have attendance and feedback recorded. - 72.
-The knowledge and development needs of members are identified and addressed through a cross-party Member Development Group (MDG).
-This group reports to the Governance Committee and oversees the delivery of a planned programme of member training and development which is underpinned by a Member Development Strategy, to ensure members' training and development reflects both their personal needs and Organisational requirements.
+All member training and development sessions have attendance and feedback recorded.

+- 75. The knowledge and development needs of members are identified and addressed through a cross-party Member Development Group (MDG), chaired by the Vice-Chairman of the Council.
+This group reports to the Governance Committee and oversees the delivery of a planned programme of member training and development which is underpinned by a Member Development Strategy, to ensure members' training and development reflects both their personal needs and organisational requirements.
 All members are contacted annually to review their training needs.
 Feedback from this process helps to shape the member training and development offer.
 MDG reviews the impact of member development and identifies areas for improvement.
-The Member Development Programme achieved Charter of Councillor Development status in November 2020 and a successful reaccreditation has been confirmed in April 2024. - 73.
-Specialist training is given to members according to the roles they carry out.
+The Member Development Programme achieved Charter of Councillor Development status in November 2020 and a successful reaccreditation was confirmed following a reassessment process in April 2024. - 76.
+Specialist training is identified for members according to the roles they carry out.
 This includes a leadership development programme for Cabinet Members and other members in senior positions, such as political group leaders.
-There is also tailored training for members of scrutiny committee members, members of the Regulation, Audit and Accounts Committee, Planning and Rights of Way Committee, the Pensions Committee and the Appeals Panel.
-Some training for members is identified as mandatory (code of conduct, safeguarding, corporate parenting, equalities and data protection/cyber security).
+There is also tailored training for members of scrutiny committees, the Regulation, Audit and Accounts Committee, Planning and Rights of Way Committee, the Pensions Committee and the Appeals Panel.
+Some training for members is identified as mandatory (code of conduct, safeguarding, corporate parenting, equalities, data protection and cyber security).
 Different options for completion of this training are provided, including through online training modules.
 Completion of this mandatory training is monitored by the MDG and by political group leaders.

-74. The Council has no higher duty than the protection of vulnerable people to whom it owes a statutory duty of care and DBS checks provide a first level of assurance that an individual in a position of trust does not present a direct risk of harm to such individuals.
-Although being a councillor does not require a DBS to be undertaken, the Governance Committee agreed that all members should be required to complete a standard Disclosure and Barring Check (DBS).
-Enhanced DBS checks are required for the County Chairman and Vice-Chairman, the Leader and all Cabinet Members, Corporate Parenting Panel members and Foster Panel members.
+This mandatory training is required to be completed upon election and following that, at least every four years. - 77.
+The Council has no higher duty than the protection of vulnerable people to whom it owes a statutory duty of care and Disclosure and Barring Service (DBS) checks provide a first level of assurance that an individual in a position of trust does not present a direct risk of harm to such individuals.
+Although being a councillor does not require a DBS to be undertaken, the Governance Committee agreed that all members should be required to complete a standard DBS check.
+Enhanced DBS checks are required for the County Chairman and Vice-Chairman, the Leader and all Cabinet Members, Corporate Parenting Panel members and Fostering Panel members.